wuga214/PULLREQUEST_rddlsim/README.md

 1. State.getPossibleTerms(...): Used to find most possible terms given partial fluents known or true value known.
 2. Help class: Used to store all command helping information.
 This will be extended to give instruction for public interfaces later.
 3. DotFileFixer: Used to fix *.dot files so that old package like grappa can work with new version of Graphviz
+4. ArgsParser: Used to accept main function arguments, this class can make sure the parameters read in doesn't depend on their order.

 RDDL Error Fixing
 ===============================================
 1. Fixed a bug that cause Bayesian Network Graph couldn't be properly shown in Java.
+2. Modified run to accept more than 13 parameters